What interests us the most when we put our site on the internet? How users will find it. We want it to be visible, but it is not our decision to make.

 - Remove the probable cause of being hit by Panda

 - Improve the visibility of a website that is already ranking high

 - Control what is indexed in the search engine (what the user sees)

 - Find some hidden user-experience issues

-I work with server logs nearly every day and I am constantly surprised at my findings.
+I work with server logs nearly every day, and I am constantly surprised at my findings.
 I think it would be impossible to figure out some of the issues without server logs.
 It is crucial to get to know the client and his business.
 However, as a business owner, you shouldn’t focus on your own opinion.
 You should consider the value your site provides for user experience and flow – in other words, for the Googlebot budget.
-Server log analysis require a bigger perspective than just the numbers.
-It is an investigation connected with a manual review of the sites’ structure and it improves a lot of on-page decisions.
+Server log analysis requires a bigger perspective than just the numbers.
+It is an investigation connected with a manual review of the sites’ structure, and it improves a lot of on-page decisions.

 If this post was helpful – please, like it or share it!
-I will definitely appreciate it and prepare new stories on how server log analysis give our clients an edge over competition.
+I will definitely appreciate it and prepare new stories on how server log analysis give our clients an edge over the competition.